 What Is a Letterhead?

-The labels, texts, and/or graphic elements found at the top portion of a letter paper or stationery is referred to as a letterhead.
-The letterhead usually includes the company name, logo, address, phone and fax numbers, and email address.
+The labels, texts, and graphic elements found at the top portion of a letter paper or stationery are referred to as a letterhead.
+The letterhead usually includes the company logo, name, address, phone and fax numbers, and email address.
 Aside from business cards, letterheads also serve as supplementary promotional material for your business.

 1. Draw an Outline

-Before you start creating a sample letterhead in computer software, grab a pen and paper first then sketch a draft of the design you want to achieve.
+Before you start building a sample letterhead in computer software, grab a pen and paper first, then sketch a draft of the design you want to achieve.
 This way, you will have a clear idea of how the text and image/s will fit together.